ntomsic/algorithms/report.md

 #### Title: Tree planting algorithm

+**Requirement 1:** Correct input and output
+   * The function should take in a list of integers, and then two additional integers.
+It should return a float.

+**Requirement 2:** Correct result for first test
+   * The function should return the correct result for the test_simple test found in /tests/test_dp.py.

+**Requirement 3:** Correct result for second test
+   * The function should return the correct result for the test_simple2 test found in /tests/test_dp.py.

+**Requirement 4:** Passing the Kattis testsuite
+   * The function should pass the [Kattis testsuite](https://open.kattis.com/problems/aspenavenue) for this algorithm.

 #### Title: Least amount of perfect squares algorithm

 **Requirement 1:** Correct result for perfect squares.
    * The first requirement is that the algorithm works for perfect square input.
-Essentialy if the square root of the input rounded to the nearest integer has to be the input, eg. 9 = 3<sup>2</sup>
+Essentially if the square root of the input rounded to the nearest integer has to be the input, eg. 9 = 3<sup>2</sup>

 **Requirement 2:** Correct result for four perfect squares.
    * The second requirement is that the agorithm works for four squares in accordance to [Lagrange's four-square theorem](https://en.wikipedia.org/wiki/Lagrange%27s_four-square_theorem). eg. 960 = 24<sup>2</sup> + 16<sup>2</sup> + 8<sup>2</sup> + 8<sup>2</sup>